NateMccomb/TeslaCamViewerII/README.md

 ======================================
 #### .NET Framework 4.5 must be installed

 ### [Install VLC 3.X](https://www.videolan.org/vlc/download-windows.html) if not already installed to enable VLC as the video player.
+When installing VLC make sure that "Web Plugins" & "ActiveX Plugin" are both checked as optional components you wish to install.
 Windows Meida Player is still supported but requires all TeslaCam files to be re-encoded before they play correctly, VLC fixes this issue.

 ## [Windows Installer Version](https://github.com/NateMccomb/TeslaCamViewerII/raw/master/Download/Installer-TeslaCamViewer-2019.46.6.1.zip) - Includes .NET and everything needed for a full install.
 Start Menu and Desktop shortcuts created